 What is stereo EEG?

 Stereo EEG, also called SEEG, stands for stereo electroencephalography.
 It is a minimally invasive procedure that helps the doctor find the source of your child’s seizures.
-During the stereo EEG, small wires with contacts record activity on the surface of and deep inside the brain.
+A neurosurgeon places small wires (electrodes) in your child’s brain to record electrical activity.
 Our team uses this information to determine if epilepsy surgery is right for your child.

 Neurosurgeons will put the wires directly in your child’s brain using a robotic operating surgery assistant (ROSA) in the operating room.
 ROSA allows the neurosurgeon to place the wires precisely and reduces your child’s pain and time in recovery.
 The wires fit through tiny holes in your child’s skull.
 The surgeon will make between 6 and 15 holes for the wires.
 Most children have about 8.
 Your child will be given general anesthesia for this procedure, so they will be fully asleep.
 Once the wires are in place, your child will stay in the Epilepsy Monitoring Unit (EMU) at our hospital in Seattle for about 1 week.

-During your child’s stay in the EMU, we will place a wrap on their head to protect their scalp and the stereo EEG wires.
-Our nurses and the surgery team will watch the wrap and rewrap your child’s head as needed.
-A certified nursing assistant (CNA) will be in your child’s room at all times to keep them safe, help with basic care needs and make sure your child does not touch their head, the wires or their head wrap.
+While your child stays in the EMU, we will place a wrap on their head to protect their scalp and the stereo EEG wires.
+A certified nursing assistant (CNA) will stay in your child’s room to keep them safe, help with basic care needs and make sure your child does not touch their head, the wires or their head wrap.

 Our team will closely monitor your child’s brain activity.
 We will be looking to find patterns and pinpoint where your child’s seizures start.
 A video camera will also be on at all times in your child’s room to see how their body acts during a seizure and to ensure your child is safe.

-Once we have enough information, neurosurgeons use sedation and then remove the wires during a quick procedure in the operating room.
-Sedation may make your child feel relaxed and awake, relaxed and drowsy, or lightly sleepy.
+Once we have enough information, neurosurgeons will give your child sedation and then remove the wires during a quick procedure in the operating room.
+Sedation may make your child feel relaxed and awake, relaxed and drowsy or lightly sleepy.
 Breathing slows down, so they may be given oxygen.

 What are the advantages of stereo EEG?